openMF/web-app/.github/CONTRIBUTING.md

   > upstream  https://github.com/openMF/web-app.git (fetch)
   > upstream  https://github.com/openMF/web-app.git (push)
 ```
 3. To update your local copy with remote changes, run the following: (This will give you an exact copy of the current remote.
-You should not have any local changes on your develop branch, if you do, use rebase instead.)
+You should not have any local changes on your master branch, if you do, use rebase instead.)
 ```
 git fetch upstream
-git checkout develop
+git checkout master
-git merge upstream/develop
+git merge upstream/master
 ```
-4. Push these merged changes to the develop branch on your fork.
+4. Push these merged changes to the master branch on your fork.
 Ensure to pull in upstream changes regularly to keep your forked repository up to date.
 ```
-git push origin develop
+git push origin master
 ```
 5. Switch to the branch you are using for some piece of work.
 ```